How To Create A Nonprofit Annual Report + Excellent Examples

 A Call To Action

 Hint at a few things you’re excited about for the coming year.
-Keep your ending hopeful but not artificial, and invite readers to do something, like:
+Keep your ending hopeful but not artificial, and invite readers to take actions like:

-Anyone who reads your annual report is interested in your cause, so tell them how to get involved in supporting you.
+Anyone who reads your annual report is interested in your cause, so tell them how to start supporting you.

 How To Share Your Nonprofit Annual Report

-You’ve created the perfect nonprofit annual report—what’s next?
-Spread the word through effective promotion!
-Deliver your report with a multi-channel marketing strategy.
+You’ve created the perfect nonprofit annual report, so what’s next?
+Spread the word with a multi-channel marketing strategy!
 Leverage these key marketing channels:

 Your Nonprofit’s Website

 Add a banner or prominent link on your homepage to encourage visitors to check out your new report.
-Then, highlight key insights from your annual report within blog content to update anyone researching your mission.
-Link to the full report in your article and promote your blog post across different channels.
+Then, highlight key insights from your annual report in blog content to encourage anyone researching your mission to read the full report.
+Add a link to your report in various blog posts you plan to promote.

 Google Ads